Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: Conclusions

+In this work, we investigated a power-law realization of the Fab-Four theory and studied its background cosmological evolution on the open-FLRW branch.
+We found that, in contrast to the pure negative-$\Lambda$ case where the universe is driven toward recollapse, the inclusion of the scalar sector can qualitatively modify the evolution and allow the background to enter a sustained expanding regime.
+For the branch and parameter choice considered here, the scalar sector provides a self-tuning-like background compensation of the negative $\Lambda$, while leaving the open-curvature contribution unscreened.
+As a result, the net $\phi+\Lambda$ contribution can become dynamically subdominant to the curvature term at late times, giving a proof-of-principle example of a negative-$\Lambda$ Fab-Four background that avoids recollapse.

+To clarify the mechanism behind this behavior, we reformulated the cosmological equations as an autonomous dynamical system and analyzed the corresponding phase-portrait structure in an auxiliary zero-curvature subsystem.
+This analysis shows that there exist background trajectories approaching a critical point at infinity, where the compensated scalar-$\Lambda$ sector becomes stiff-like, with $w_{\phi+\Lambda}\to 1$.
+The numerical evolution of the full open system and the auxiliary zero-curvature analysis are consistent with the same interpretation: the net scalar-$\Lambda$ component redshifts faster than the open-curvature component, whose effective equation of state is $w_k=-1/3$.
+Therefore, once the curvature term is restored, the late-time evolution is driven toward a Milne-like, curvature-dominated expanding regime rather than a recollapsing state.

-However, the present work should be regarded only as a proof-of-principle and is not yet sufficient for a complete description of the real Universe.
-The main role of the scalar field here is simply to prevent the recollapse of a Universe with a negative $\Lambda$, rather than to account for either inflation or late-time accelerated expansion.
-Such features may be achievable in more general Horndeski self-adjustment scenarios \cite{2012AdAst2012E..50B,2012JCAP...12..026C,2022JCAP...10..075K}.
-We leave these issues for future work.
+The present model should be regarded as a proof-of-principle construction rather than a complete description of the observed Universe.
+In the realization considered here, the scalar field is introduced only to prevent the recollapse caused by a negative cosmological constant.
+It is not intended to account for inflation or late-time accelerated expansion.
+These additional ingredients may be incorporated in more general Horndeski self-adjustment scenarios \cite{2012AdAst2012E..50B,2012JCAP...12..026C,2022JCAP...10..075K}, but they lie beyond the scope of the present work.